Unsupervised anomaly detection in MeV ultrafast electron diffraction: Introduction

 \section{Introduction}

-MeV ultrafast electron diffraction (MUED) is a pump-probe characterization technique for studying ultrafast processes in materials.
-The use of relativistic beams leads to decreased space-charge effects compared to typical ultrafast electron diffraction experiments employing energies in the keV range \cite{wang2003femto,zhu2015femtosecond}.
-Compared to other ultrafast probes such as X-ray free electron lasers, MUED has a higher scattering cross section with material samples and allows access to higher order reflections in the diffraction patterns due to the short electron wavelengths.
+MeV ultrafast electron diffraction (MUED) is a pump-probe characterization technique for studying ultrafast processes in materials {\ \cite{wang2003femto,zhu2015femtosecond, weathersby2015mega, qi2020breaking}.} The use of relativistic beams leads to decreased space-charge effects with respect to typical ultrafast electron diffraction experiments employing energies in the keV range.
+Compared to other ultrafast probes such as X-ray free electron lasers, MUED has a higher scattering cross section with material samples and allows access to higher-order reflections in the diffraction patterns due to the short electron wavelengths.
 However, this is a relatively young technology and several factors contribute to making it challenging to utilize, such as beam instabilities which can lower the effective spatial and temporal resolution.

+In a typical MUED experiment, diffraction patterns are averaged over many shots to increase the signal-to-noise ratio.
+However, shot-to-shot instabilities in the electron beam can distort individual patterns leading to lower resolution in the averaged diffraction patterns. {\ These faulty or anomalous diffraction patterns, arising from drifts in the electron beam, are averaged into the dataset; in our acquisition chain, images are streamed and handled at an effective throughput of ~25 Mb/s (data rate) at 5 Hz repetition.} The resulting loss in resolution can obscure subtle structural changes in the material, especially in long experiments where significant drifts are expected to arise.
+Detection and elimination of these anomalous diffraction patterns from the large datasets generated by MUED can pave the way into increasing the resolution of the technique to explore ultrafast material processes with exceptional accuracy.

 In the past years, machine learning (ML) approaches to materials and characterization techniques have provided a new path towards unlocking new physics by improving existing probes and increasing the user's ability to interpret data.
-In particular, ML methods can be employed to control characterization probes in near-real time, acting as virtual diagnostics, or ML can be deployed to extract features and effectively denoise acquired data.
-In this later case, convolutional neural network architectures such as autoencoder models are an attractive and more powerful ..
-ML has yet to be applied to the MUED technique, where it can certainly enable advances that can further our understanding of ultrafast material processes in a variety of systems.
+In particular, ML methods can be employed to control characterization probes in near-real time, acting as virtual diagnostics, or ML can be deployed to extract features and lead to enhanced data analysis.
+ML up to now has yet to be applied to the MUED systems, where it can certainly enable advances that can further our understanding of ultrafast material processes in a variety of systems.